 Budget Support funds and programmes are subject to monitoring of both performance and financial management.
-Monitoring requires the preparation of quarterly reports to the NT: IDC on programme implementation, within 30 days of the end of the quarter.
-A template for these progress reports is provided as Annexure C. Recipient institutions can also submit progress reports using the format that they use internally if these reports cover the information requirements set out in the attached template.
+Monitoring requires the preparation of 6-monlthly reports to the NT: IDC on programme implementation, within 30 days of the end of the 6 months.
+A template for these progress reports is provided as Annexure E. On discussion with & approval by the National Treasury: IDC Unit, recipient institutions can also submit progress reports using the format that they use internally if these reports cover the information requirements set out in the attached template.

-The Supplement "Management of Budget Support Programmes" sets out the requirement for departments to include Budget Support in their quarterly performance reports, and provide progress updates on the implementation of Budget Support in terms of the institution's Annual Performance Plan.
-Delivery must be indicated against quarterly performance targets.
+The Supplement "Management of Budget Support Programmes" sets out the requirement for departments to include Budget Support in their quarterly performance reports and provide progress updates on the implementation of Budget Support in terms of the institution's Annual Performance Plan.
+Although delivery must be indicated against quarterly performance targets (as set out in the business plan), the 6-monthly report submitted to the National Treasury: IDC Unit must combine into one, the 2 quarters being reported on.

-The Annual Report provides information on the performance of the institution in the preceding financial year for the purposes of oversight.
-Annual Reports must include comprehensive and useful information on Budget Support programmes, providing a detailed statement on the funds used and targets achieved against the Department's budget structure and classifications.
+The 2nd 6-monthly report which is submitted to the National Treasury: IDC Unit at the end of the financial year should form part of the institution's Annual Report.
+This report should therefore provide an overall picture of the activities (including finances) of the preceding financial year.
+This will be in line with the Annual Report of the institution which provides information on the overall performance of the institution in the preceding financial year for the purposes of oversight.
+The Annual Report must include comprehensive and useful information on Budget Support programmes, providing a detailed statement on the funds used and targets achieved against the Department's budget structure and classifications.
 The Annual Report, including the audited financial statements, is submitted by the relevant department to Parliament or the Provincial legislature every year, as set out in the PFMA and the National Treasury Regulations, and by municipalities to their councils.